-- Use your judgment and common sense; if something appears wrong or improper, report your concerns. - Discuss the problem with your manager or any other manager who has responsibility or authority over the area of concern.
+- Use your judgment and common sense; if something appears wrong or improper, report your concerns.

+- Discuss the problem with your manager or any other manager who has responsibility or authority over the area of concern.

-If you don't feel comfortable talking with a manager, seek help from other Huntington resources listed below.
+- If you don't feel comfortable talking with a manager, seek help from other Huntington resources listed below.

+- Your Employee Relations Consultant (ER) or HR Business Partner.
+If you are unsure of who your ERC or HR Business Partner is, contact the HR Service Center at (866) 480-3094

+- The HR Service Center (866) 480-3094

+- Your Segment Risk Officer

+- The Conduct Risk Office (614) 480-3536

+- Huntington's General Counsel

+- Huntington's Chief Human Resources Officer

-- Your Employee Relations Consultant (ERC) or HR Business Partner.
-If you are unsure of who your ERC or HR Business Partner is, contact the HR Service Center at (866) 480-3094 - The HR Service Center (866) 480-3094 - Your Segment Risk Officer - The Conduct Risk Office ConductRiskOffice@huntington.com - The 24- hour, 7-day a week Ethics Hotline (800) 620-8601 or www.HuntingtonBancshares.ethicspoint.com (administered by an independent third party and provides the ability to report concerns or issues anonymously)
+- Huntington's Chief Risk Officer - The 24- hour, 7-day a week Ethics Hotline (800) 620-8601 or www.HuntingtonBancshares.ethicspoint.com (administered by an independent third party and provides the ability to report concerns or issues anonymously)